haniawni/spaceout/README.md

 Laptop-side
 --
-Poll Emotive hardware for mental state.
-If space-out state is detected, notify the Android segment.
+Poll Emotive hardware continuously over serial interface (Java) for mental state.
+If space-out state is detected, store to internal variable and wait for next request from Android side to respond with message indicating the space-out state has occurred.

-Language: Groovy
+Language: Groovy and Java

 Android-side
 --
 Continously record audio, keeping a buffer of the last n seconds of audio, where n is somewhere around 10 s.
+Continuously poll Laptop-side, checking if a space-out state has occurred.
-When a signal is received from the laptop segment, send audio buffer to wit.ai.
+When space-out has occurred, send audio buffer to wit.ai.
 Flash screen chartreuse and display text received back from wit.ai to the screen.
+Continue translation in this manner until user hits OK button or Wit.AI returns no text translated.

 Language: Java